elchuzade/react-table-devc/TUTORIAL.md

 ```
 Make sure to replace these two liines of imports at the top.
 ```
-import DeveloperCirclesTable from 'react-simple-table-devc' import 'react-simple-table-devc/dist/index.css'
+import DeveloperCirclesTable from 'react-table-devc' import 'react-table-devc/dist/index.css'
 ```
 - ```DeveloperCirclesTable``` should be replaced with the name that you gave to the component in the ***index.tsx*** of root ***src*** folder where you have built the table.
-- ```react-simple-table-devc``` should be replaced with the name of your library
+- ```react-table-devc``` should be replaced with the name of your library
 #
 Open the [JSON Placeholder](https://jsonplaceholder.typicode.com/users) website.
 And copy all the data you see in the browser.
 This is the dummy data about users.
 Paste it into the ```const users = [...]``` array at the top of the file instead of the 3 dots array.
 Save the changes and head to the browser.
 You should see the table populated with the dummy data about users.
 Make sure ***users*** becomes an ***array*** of objects, not ***array*** of ***array*** of objects.
 #